Belfast rape trial: Alleged victim denies consenting to 'group sex'

 The Ireland and Ulster rugby players have pleaded not guilty to raping the student at Jackson’s home in Belfast in June 2016.

-The white trousers and black sequined string top worn by the woman on the night in question was shown to the jurors at the beginning of Brendan Kelly’s fourth day of cross-examination.
+The white trousers and black sequined string top worn by the woman on the night in question was shown to the jurors at the beginning of the fourth day of questioning by Paddy Jackson’s barrister Brendan Kelly.

 She claims she was first raped by Paddy Jackson in his room after going back to a party at his house in the early hours of June 28th 2016, and that Stuart Olding then entered and forced her to perform oral sex on him.